MeetPatel5698/CTI_Assignment_Meetkumar_Patel/README.md

 **Targeted Sectors:** The victims include the U.S. federal civilian executive branch, critical infrastructure sectors such as energy, finance, water, transportation, and agriculture, and state, local, tribal, and territorial entities.

 **Attack Vectors & Initial Access methods:**
-Their initial access methods predominantly include spear phishing campaigns, exploitation of public-facing applications, and the use of valid credentials obtained through credential dumping or theft.
+Their initial access methods include spear phishing campaigns, exploitation of public-facing applications, and the use of valid credentials obtained through credential dumping or theft.
 These adversaries leverage living-off-the-land techniques by using native system tools and utilities to maintain stealth and persistence within victim networks.

 **Diamond Model Analysis:**
 The Diamond Model analysis highlights the relationships between the threat actors (Adversaries), their employed infrastructures such as VPNs, Remote Desktop Protocol, and malware like CobaltStrike and RESHELL (Infrastructure), the wide spectrum of capabilities involving privilege escalation, defense evasion, lateral movement, and obfuscated command and control communications (Capabilities), and the targeted victims spanning multiple critical sectors (Victims).